shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.3-alpine | guacamole:1.5.3-alpine-pg15

 # What's new / Changelog
+**2023-08-07** - Created a new tag `latest-github` (based on the `latest` tag).
+This tag was created because the Guacamole Client that is available on the official website ommits a lot of changes that have been pushed to Github.
+The client and the extensions are built outside docker, and the source code will be uploaded on my github if anyone needs to audit it.
+See [Issue #23](https://github.com/abesnier/docker-guacamole/issues/23).
+This tag will be updated weekly, like the other ones.

 **2023-05-31** - Updated to Guacamole 1.5.3

 **2023-07-13** - Updated to Tomcat 9.0.78